Will Smith Player Props: Dodgers vs. Yankees

-The Los Angeles Dodgers and Will Smith (.441 slugging percentage over his past 10 games, including one homer), battle starter Gerrit Cole and the New York Yankees at Dodger Stadium, Saturday at 7:15 PM ET.
+The Los Angeles Dodgers and Will Smith (.432 slugging percentage over his past 10 games, including one homer), take on starting pitcher Domingo German and the New York Yankees at Dodger Stadium, Sunday at 7:10 PM ET.

-In his most recent game, he strung together two hits (going 2-for-4) against the Yankees.
+He had a one-hit performance in his last game (1-for-4) against the Yankees.

 Will Smith Game Info & Props vs. the Yankees